 Clad with just $700 and a lofty idea, Billy Ingram debuted his famous sliders in 1921.
 But if you look really close, you'll notice that the fortress-shaped joint is labeled "No. 4."
 Here's why: "Before partnering with Billy Ingram, our co-founder, Walt Anderson, operated three hamburger stands, but each lacked some of the defining characteristics of our Castles.
 When the two men started building Castles together, they started with #4," White Castle clarified on Facebook.

 The java giant started small in a 1,200-foot shop nestled in Seattle's Pike Place Market in 1971.
 Folks from all over the globe flock to the still-standing corner store that's clad with vintage-style manual espresso machines, wooden counters, and a shockingly brown logo—the original.
 The OG shop boasted no seating, let alone free WiFi, and its address, 1912 Pike Place, is the namesake of Starbucks' signature Pike Place Roast.

-In quite possibly the best advice a professor has ever given a student, nuclear physicist Dr. Peter Buck (and family friend) changed the life of college freshman Fred DeLuca when he suggested they open a submarine sandwich shop together to help cover the cost of his tuition.
-Peter provided the initial investment for a small store in Bridgeport, Connecticut, and the pair had opened their first location, which was originally dubbed Pete's Super Submarines in 1965.
+In quite possibly the best advice a professor has ever given a student, physicist Dr. Peter Buck changed the life of college freshman and family friend Fred DeLuca when he suggested they open a submarine sandwich shop together to help cover the cost of his tuition.
+Buck provided the initial investment for a small store in Bridgeport, Connecticut, and the pair opened their first location, originally dubbed Pete's Super Submarines, in 1965.
 They sold 312 subs on their first day.
-If you plan to hit up the hoagie behemoth for lunch, don't miss our report, Every Subway Sandwich—Ranked for Nutrition!